HB 155 ACTION CENTER

 Benefits the largest 1% of corporations, not small local businesses

-In January, HB155 heads to the House floor for a vote.
-If it becomes law, it will deepen New Hampshire’s fiscal crisis, raise property taxes, and reduce funding for housing, child care, education, and health care.
+After house republicans advanced HB 155, this bill heads to the Senate for a vote.
+If it becomes law, it will deepen NH’s fiscal crisis, raise property taxes, and reduce funding for housing, child care, education, and health care.

 Why HB155 Matters